Valdeira/LASER-VFL/README.md

 python main.py --task_name cifar10 --cuda_id 0 --num_clients 4 --method laser --seed 0
 ```

-Local, Standard VFL, and Combinatorial are all special instances of
-"decoupled" with and appropriate "--blocks_in_tasks_t" argument.

 To get the results for Table 1, run the following command with the appropriate arguments.
 For example:

 ```bash